lino-framework/book/docs/index.rst

 Welcome to the Lino Book, the technical documentation about the :term:`Lino framework`.
 For non-technical documentation about Lino see the :ref:`cg`.

+This website is meant to be read like a book, in sequence.
+Use the "next" and "previous" links for navigation.

+This book should be interesting and understandable for any motivated developer with at least basic knowledge.
+But it is also *work in progress* and we count on you as a reader to help us.
+Please let us know whenever you stumble over a section that does not seem to satisfy the goal of this book.

 .. toctree::
    :maxdepth: 2